semdial/semdial-proceedings/README.md

 ### Additional files

 For years 2013-2019, the SEMDIAL organizers used a .tex template for generating a PDF with the complete proceedings.
+The template can be found in the `semdial_proceedings_code` folder.
+The Makefil can be used to compile the full proceedings.

-The `semdial_to_act.py` script can convert from that .tex file to the XML (in the std out) and renames the PDF files.
+**We recommend that you compile the full proceedings using the `semdial_proceedings_code`, then use the `semdial_to_act.py` script to convert from that .tex file to the XML (in the std out) and renames the PDF files, and derive the front matter PDF.